Sara Misir

 Sara Misir (born January 29, 1998) is a Jamaican race car driver.
-She competes as part of the Formula Woman Team for McLaren Customer Racing in the GT Cup Championships in the United Kingdom.
-She is the Caribbean's first Formula Woman race car driver.
+She competes as part of the Formula Woman Team for McLaren Customer Racing in the British GT Cup Championship.

 Early life

 Misir was born at Nuttall Hospital in St. Andrew, Jamaica.
 She first represented Jamaica as a junior equestrian.
 In preparation for the Pan American Games at 16 years old, Misir suffered an accident where she fell from her horse and her skull and jaw were fractured.
 She needed a 6-month recovery to return to equestrian sport.
 She then switched to motor racing at the age of 18 years old.
 Misir has achieved podium finishes in both Jamaica & the US.

 Racing career

-Misir made her international motorsport career debut on June 8, 2022, competing in the GT Cup Championships at the Snetterton Circuit in the UK.
+Misir made her international motorsport career debut on June 8, 2022, competing in the GT Cup Championship at the Snetterton Circuit in the UK.
 She also competed in the fourth stop of GT Cup Championship at Oulton Park in Rounds 13 & 14 on July 9 and Silverstone on July 30 and 31.
 She finished 7th at Snetterton race track in the GT Cup June 11 & 12.
 She finished 8th at Oultan Park on Jul 9 and was fifth at the Silverstone Circuit on July 30.